-This testimony presents the investigation of the Public Advocates Office at the 3 California Public Utilities Commission (Cal Advocates) concerning the Order Instituting 4 Investigation (OII) on the Commission's own motion into the operations and practices of 5 Southern California Gas Company (SoCalGas) with respect to the Aliso Canyon storage 6 facility and the release of natural gas, and Order to Show Cause why SoCalGas should 7 not be sanctioned for allowing the uncontrolled release of natural gas from its Aliso 8 Canyon storage facility.
-Specifically, this testimony focuses on Issues One and Four of 9 the Assigned Commissioner's Scoping Memo and Ruling dated September 26, 2019 10 (Scoping Memo).
-This testimony highlights SoCalGas' historic failure to demonstrate 11 prudent management of the Aliso Canyon natural gas storage facility (Aliso Canyon).
-12 SoCalGas management's failure to take reasonable and prudent action ultimately led to 13 the uncontrolled release of natural gas from the Standard Sesnon 25 (SS-25) gas storage 14 well on October 23, 2015 (the Leak) that lasted for 111 days.
-SoCalGas management's 15 failure and the Leak detrimentally impacted the safety and health of the public.
-16 In Section II, the Public Advocates Office will focus on SoCalGas management's 17 failures to identify and resolve well integrity issues, which were ultimately responsible 18 for the SS-25 leak.
-SoCalGas' management also failed to take prudent action in response 19 to Year 1988 Vertilog results, which could have prevented the Leak.
-Furthermore, 20 to perform Vertilog inspections on 20 wells (including SS-25), out of the 119 wells total
+3 This testimony presents the investigation of the Public Advocates Office at the 4 California Public Utilities Commission (Cal Advocates) concerning the Order Instituting Investigation (OII) on the Commission's own motion into the operations and practices of 5 Southern California Gas Company (SoCalGas) with respect to the Aliso Canyon storage 6 facility and the release of natural gas, and Order to Show Cause why SoCalGas should 7 not be sanctioned for allowing the uncontrolled release of natural gas from its Aliso 8 Canyon storage facility.
+Specifically, this testimony focuses on Issues One and Four of 9 the Assigned Commissioner's Scoping Memo and Ruling dated September 26, 2019 10 (Scoping Memo).1 This testimony highlights SoCalGas' historic failure to demonstrate 11 prudent management of the Aliso Canyon natural gas storage facility (Aliso Canyon).
+12 SoCalGas management's failure to take reasonable and prudent action ultimately led to 13 the uncontrolled release of natural gas from the Standard Sesnon 25 (SS-25) gas storage 14 well on October 23, 2015 (the Leak) that lasted for 111 days.2 SoCalGas management's 15 failure and the Leak detrimentally impacted the safety and health of the public.
+16 In Section II, the Public Advocates Office will focus on SoCalGas management's 17

+In Section II, the Public Advocates Office will focus on SoCalGas management's failures to identify and resolve well integrity issues, which were ultimately responsible for the SS-25 leak.
+SoCalGas' management also failed to take prudent action in response to Year 1988 Vertilog results, which could have prevented the Leak.3 Furthermore, SoCalGas' management failed to act upon the recommendations to its engineering team to perform Vertilog inspections on 20 wells (including SS-25), out of the 119 wells total